codeBehindMe/GCD_Project/README.md

 The code within run_analysis.R is annotated and should be used in reference with this Readme file.
 #### Aim
 The orignial data set from UCI-HAR is separated into training and test data sets (see readme of the original data set for more information).
-For each of the sets the Activity carried out and the subject who carried it out is separated out into individual files.
+For each of the sets, the Activity carried out and the subject who carried it out is separated out into individual files.
 All files are of .txt format with tables.
 The variable names are also separated into a different file (also of .txt format table).
+Column names (features) are also separated
-The aim is to connect these files together into a one data set with descriptive variable names (column names), subject names and activity names; then group this frame by subject and activity with the mean value for each variable.
+The aim is to connect these data sets (files) together into a one data set with descriptive variable names (column names), subject names and activity names; then group this frame by subject and activity with the mean value for each variable.

+Furthermore, the assignment is interested in variables that measure mean and standard deviations from the digital signal processing (DSP) data, so we will only recover where the feature name (variable) has a mean or a standard deviation (std).

 #### Method
 To help manipulate this set will use the dplyr package (http://cran.r-project.org/web/packages/dplyr/index.html).